 As an HIV-positive single mother raising four children, Jane has faced many challenges.
 When they first arrived in Bidibidi, they shared a communal latrine with about twenty others.
 However, she said, “Sometimes if people did not feel happy with us they would lock us out of it.”
 On top of having irregular access to a latrine, Jane and her children did not have a roof over their heads.
 They slept in a tent that would leak every time it rained.
 Because of this, Jane found herself often bringing her children to the health centre, concerned for their wellbeing.

-Today, with a roof over their heads and a latrine for their family, Jane and her children are in a much better situation.
-It’s not without challenges – Jane still doesn’t have enough money to send all her children to school – but they are healthier and far better off today because of the generosity of World Renew supporters that make this work possible.
+Today, Jane and her children are in a much better situation.
+It's not without challenges - Jane still doesn't have enough money to send all her children to school - but they are healthier and far better off today because of the generosity of World Renew supporters that make this work possible

 This summer, World Renew held a campaign to raise money to construct latrines for others, just like Jane.
 With thousands of families in Bidibidi lacking reliable access to a proper latrine, World Renew is working hard to be part of the solution.
 A latrine can protect families, provide dignity, and eradicate diseases.